MLZ is a cooperation between:

 Instrumentscheme N-REX Instrumentscheme N-REX

-The neutron/ X-ray contrast reflectometer NREX is designed for the determination of structural and magnetic properties of surfaces, interfaces, thin films and heterostructures.
+The neutron/ X-ray contrast reflectometer NREX is designed to determine structural and magnetic properties of surfaces, interfaces, thin films, and heterostructures.

-A focusing multiblade monochromator allows for measuring small area (20 mm2) samples with high polarisation in a dynamic range of six orders of magnitude.
-For larger samples and a non-polarized beam more than seven orders are feasible.
-A horizontal alignment of the sample allows for performing (a) GISANS and GIND and (b) in-situ X-ray experiments.
-For the latter an optional X-ray reflectometer is mounted perpendicular to the neutron beam.
-Simultaneous neutron/ X-ray experiments allows for effective studies of irreversible processes and sensitive samples.
+A focussing multiblade monochromator allows for measuring small area (20 mm2) samples with high polarisation in a dynamic range of six orders of magnitude.
+For larger samples and a non-polarised beam, more than seven orders are feasible.
+A horizontal alignment of the sample allows for performing (a) GISANS (grazing incidence small angle neutron scattering) and GIND (grazing incidence neutron diffraction) and (b) in-situ X-ray experiments.
+For the latter, an optional X-ray reflectometer is mounted perpendicular to the neutron beam.
+Simultaneous neutron/ X-ray experiments allow for effective studies of irreversible processes and sensitive samples.

 • Interface phenomena in strongly correlated heterostructures